 Please reach out to [email protected] if you need help discovering if your site is currently set up correctly.

-Create separate high-quality landing pages for each of your individual locations.
+Create separate high-quality landing pages for each of your individual bike store locations.

 These pages should have the following: